 - The lawyer has experience handling construction-related disputes.
 The construction industry operates under a complex net of city, state, and federal regulations.
 An attorney with experience in construction will have insight into these regulations and how they apply.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our dedicated New York construction union labor attorneys fight on behalf of the collective interests of every union we represent.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our dedicated New York construction union labor attorneys fight on behalf of the collective interests of every union we represent.
 Contact us today to learn more.